reichlab/decisions/templates/decision-template.md

 This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will ..."

+### Other Options Considered

+This section describes any other options that were considered, but were not chosen with a brief description of why they were not chosen.

 ## Status

 A decision may be "proposed" if the project stakeholders haven't agreed with it yet, or "accepted" once it is agreed.
 If a later ADR changes or reverses a decision, it may be marked as "deprecated" or "superseded" with a reference to its replacement.